-- 9.2.1 There has been 1 new completion in the Green Belt.
-This equates to 0.2% of all completions in the monitoring year. - 9.2.2 In the monitoring year, there have been 11 planning permissions granted in the green belt.
-This equates to 1.7% of all planning applications granted in the monitoring year. - 9.2.3 Of the granted permissions, 4 for residential purposes, 4 retail and 3 leisure.
+9.2.1 There has been zero new completions in the Green Belt.

+9.2.2 In the monitoring year, there have been 7 planning permissions granted in the green belt.
+This equates to 1.4% of all planning applications granted in the monitoring year.

+9.2.3 Of the granted permissions, 5 for residential purposes, 1 leisure and 1 other.